punktDe/elastic-nodesearchservice/Readme.md

 ### Example

-This example uses a multi_match prefix query to search in the title field of the documents.
+This example uses a multi_match prefix query to search in the `punktde_node_search` field indexed for documents.

 	PunktDe:
 	  Elastic: